 Access to livelihoods

-- 13,400 people with disabilities to receive training.
+- 400 people with disabilities supported into self-employment.